top of page

 GGej.gif

-The very first playtest revealed the potential of the map: a compacted engaging space that utilises short range and long range.
-One can prevail over other throughout a match but neither take over the game entirely because of the number of players.
-Since both weapons balance out each other, the dynamic always shifts, diversifying the gameplay.
+The very first playtest revealed the potential of the map: a compact, engaging space that utilises short-range and long-range.
+One can prevail over the other throughout a match, but neither takes over the game entirely because of the number of players.
+Since both weapons balance each other out, the dynamic always shifts, diversifying the gameplay.

-The rest of iterations mainly tried to tackle balance and utilize the area.
-The first iteration contained a lot of white space as well as geometry that didn't contribute to player's decisionmaking.
-Corridors were narrowed down and reshaped, starting weapons were switched and the respawn time went up to 10 seconds.
-The sniper rifle was switched for a speargun since the former proved to be a weapon with no weaknesses on this map.
+The remaining iterations primarily focused on achieving balance and utilizing the available space.
+The first iteration contained a lot of white space as well as geometry that didn't contribute to the player's decision-making.
+Corridors were narrowed down and reshaped, starting weapons were switched, and the respawn time went up to 10 seconds.
+As the long-range power weapon, the sniper rifle was replaced with a speargun, since the former proved to be a weapon with no weaknesses on this map.

 Playtesting